atch2203/blog/src/content/blog/8bit computer.md

 ![[20250218_162750.jpg]]
 <div align="center" style="color:#888888"><em>Having organized bus wires helps a lot with disassembly</em></div>

-Now, all we have are the individual module groups.
+Now, we are left with are the individual module groups.

 ## The registers and ALU